Tomcattwo/xwing_ai2/web/README.txt

 --------------
 Special Thanks
 --------------
+Heores of the Aturi Cluster Rebel Cooperative Campaign Game authors: original by Josh Derkson, updated to 2nd Edition by Shaun Tiernan and the HotAC 2nd Edition Team:
+Imperial A.I. courtesy of Flight Group Alpha and Claes Sorennson Campaign Book and Mission Pack Layout courtesy of Bill Waller Elite Pilot Cards and Player Record Cards Layout courtesy of Justin Gan Playtesting by Recon Specialists - Patrick Patrick and Padre Additional Pilot Ability Cards by Dovi Anderson

 Ralph Berrett for years of work on the original X-Wing_AI code, and for making it so easy to modify, and for sharing it with the world for free.

 SirJorj for developing all of the 1st and 2nd edition X-Wing Miniatures game ships, maneuvers, pilots and actions at http://xhud.sirjorj.com/xwing.cgi